josemonkey/slack-export-browser/README.md

 ## Getting Started

 1. After you have this project downloaded, get it ready by running

    `npm install`

+2. Copy ".env.example" to ".env.local" by running this (or whatever works for your platform):

+   `cp .env.example .env.local`

-2. Next create a folder inside of the project folder called "slack-data."
+3. Next create a folder inside of the project folder called "slack-data."
 (You can call it something else, but if you do, edit .env.local to make sure it points to the correct subfolder.)
-3. Unzip your exported slack file into that new folder.
+4. Unzip your exported slack file into that new folder.
 This should create a users.json, channels.json, and a bunch of subfolders for each channel.
-4. Start the app by running
+5. Start the app by running

    `npm run dev`

 ## Static Export